Exceptional Care and Compassion shown by HMC’s Breast Cancer Team, says Breast Cancer Patient

 Mrs. Manal also highlighted the importance of having the support of her family and friends, explaining how she could not have got through the tough moments in her fight against breast cancer without the prayers, wishes and support of all the people around her.

 In her message to raise awareness of breast cancer, Ms. Manal said: “If there is anything that I could say to other women going through a similar experience I would tell them to know that they have the strength within them to get through each challenge.
-Breast cancer is something that happens to you but does not need to define you.
+Breast cancer is something that happens to you and does not need to define you.
 The sooner you detect breast cancer, the greater your chances of survival are.
 It is, therefore, important to get the message out to everyone and help save lives. “

 She continued: “I believe in being proactive, adopting a healthy lifestyle, following a proper diet, going for yearly mammograms and carrying out regular self-examinations.
 Ultimately, even if you cannot prevent breast cancer, you can minimize the chance of it developing and also lessen its impact on your life.”